 Section 16(a) of the Exchange Act requires our executive officers and directors and persons who own more than 10% of a registered class of our equity securities to file initial reports of ownership and reports of changes in ownership with the SEC.
 Such persons are required by regulation of the SEC to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to fiscal year 2014, two individuals failed to file on a timely basis a report required by Section 16(a) of the Exchange Act.
-Dr. Steven Burke, an executive officer of the Company, reported on an amended Form 3 that he directly owns 30,411 shares of common stock, which amount was inadvertently left off the original Form 3 filing.
-Dr. Brendan O'Leary, a director of the Company, inadvertently failed to file his grant on October 21, 2014 of 6,666 options to purchase common stock on his Form 3 filed on October 21, 2014 with the SEC and subsequently filed an amended Form 3 to disclose this grant.
-We believe that our other executive officers and directors and persons who own more than 10% of a registered class of our equity securities have complied with all applicable filing requirements.
+Based solely on our review of the copies of such forms or written representations from certain reporting persons received by us with respect to fiscal year 2015, our directors, officers and stockholders who own more than 10% of a registered class of our equity securities complied with all applicable filing requirements during the fiscal year ended December 31, 2015.